Hepatitis E Virus IgM Antibody Confirmation, Serum

 Indeterminate results may be seen in: 1) acute hepatitis E infection with rising level of anti-hepatitis E virus (HEV) IgM; 2) recent hepatitis E infection with declining level of anti-HEV IgM; 3) acute hepatitis E infection due to HEV genotype 2 strains; or 4) cross-reactivity with nonspecific antibodies (ie, false-positive results).
 Repeat testing of serum for anti-HEV IgM and anti-HEV IgG in 4 to 6 weeks is recommended to determine the definitive HEV infection status.

 Unreadable results indicate the presence of unusually strong, nonspecific reactivity of the assay strip background that obscures proper reading of the bands.
-Such findings are usually due to nonspecific binding of non-human T-lymphotrophic virus (HTLV) antibodies in patient's serum to the HTLV antigens present on the assay strip.
-Repeat testing with anti-HEV IgM screen and anti-HEV IgG in 4 to 6 weeks is recommended.
+Such findings are usually due to nonspecific binding of non-hepatitis E IgM antibodies in patient's serum to the HEVM antigens present on the assay strip.
+Repeat testing with anti-HEV IgM screen and anti-HEV IgG in 1 to 2 weeks is recommended.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances